liferay/liferay-docs/discover/deployment/articles/01-installing-liferay/01-liferay-installation-overview.markdown

    permissions for creating and dropping tables from the Liferay database user.

 There are some caveats to running Liferay like this.
 Many Liferay plugins create new tables when they're deployed.
-Additonally, Liferay has an automatic database upgrade function that runs when Liferay is upgraded.
+Additionally, Liferay has an automatic database upgrade function that runs when Liferay is upgraded.
 If the Liferay database user doesn't have enough rights to create/modify/drop tables in the database, you must grant those rights to the ID before you deploy one of these